 Red Rocks Community College welcomes veterans and has an Office of Veteran Services to serve you.
 Only classes required for your declared degree/certificate program can be reported to the Veteran Administration.
-Other regulations do apply.
-Contact the School Certifying Official for more information, including a helpful VA Student checklist.
+Other regulations information, including a helpful VA Student checklist.
 The Office of Veteran Services is located in 1005.
 The Military and Veteran Student Center is located in 1007.
 School Certifying Official 303.914.6353 Military and Veteran Services Coordinator 303.914.6127